solana-developers/helpers/README.md

 > failed to send transaction: Transaction simulation failed: Error processing Instruction 0: custom program error: 0x10

-`getCustomErrorMessage()` allows you to turn this message into the more readable message that matches the number message from the custom program:
+`getCustomErrorMessage()` allows you to turn this message into the more readable message that matches the number message from the custom program, like:

-> This token mint cannot freeze accounts"
+> This token mint cannot freeze accounts

 Just: